 The resultant $\fb$ distribution, with mean and standard deviation 0.17 $\pm$ 0.06, is consistent with independent constraints from galaxy cluster observations \citep{2013ApJ...778...14G, 2016MNRAS.455..258C}.

+In order to check the sensitivity of the results to the particular choice of $h$, we also derive constraints by sampling $h$ from a Gaussian distribution with $\mathcal{N}(0.7348, 0.0166^2)$ based on the Cepheid period--luminosity relation determined by parallaxes of Milky Way Cepheids \citep{2018ApJ...855..136R}.
+The other parameters' distributions are unmodified.
+We will refer to this alternative CP set as ``H73.''

 From these random samples, we derive the sample for $\rd$, which is necessary for application with BOSS BAO distances.
 Following the discussions in \citet{2012MNRAS.427.2168M} and \citet{2014MNRAS.441...24A}, we evaluate $\rd$ as a function of $(h, \densm, \densb h^2)$ using the software CAMB \citep{2000ApJ...538..473L, cambzenodo} with the other cosmological parameters fixed at the values of the BOSS fiducial \lcdm model specified in \citet{2017MNRAS.470.2617A}.
 The CP set thus generated is denoted by the label ``Synthetic'' in the rest of this paper, for it is based on the combination of independent observation constraints.
 The sample size is $2 \times 10^6$.